 Q: Can I change/cancel flight reservations I make with Southwest points without any penalty?

-Do you have any others questions about flying for free or cheap on Southwest?
+Do you have any others questions about using the Chase Southwest Rapid Rewards Card for free travel? ?
 Please leave a comment below and I will do my best to answer your question!